The Five Dysfunctions of a Team is a book that, through a fable format, explains what works and what doesn’t work with teams.

 Great Team Spend Time Together

-Lencioni makes the point that great, top performing teams, spend a lot of time together.the five dysfunctions of a team book cover
+Lencioni makes the point that great, top-performing teams, spend a lot of time together.

 Real Life Applications

 Don’t be afraid of holding colleagues accountable.
 If you don’t, it will breed resentment.
-If you do it tactfully, it will develop trust and respect.
+However, if you do poorly you can make enemies.
+So be careful.
+Do it tactfully, it will develop trust and respect.

 Lead by Example